By now you know that there are many benefits to using an NFA trust to acquire your NFA items.

 In this article, I will walk you through the process starting from the moment you receive your trust instrument.

-Step 2: Place the notarized original in a safe place after making as many copies as you need.
-This is no small task since you will need a copy for each of the Joint Trustees, Successor Trustees, and Lifetime Beneficiaries.
-Additionally, you should place a copy in your range bag so that you have it with you at all times that you are in possession of a trust-owned NFA item.
+How many copies should you make?
+You will need a copy for each of the Joint Trustees and Successor Trustees.
+Additionally, you should place a copy in your range bag.
+That way, you will have it with you at all times that you are in possession of trust-owned items.

 Note: These copies should include all schedules as well as the main body of the trust instrument.